 This is the last version of your prototype, an acid test of your software.
 Based on the feedback gained through the earlier stages, you should have analyzed user behavior, verified your hypothesis and tactics, and optimized your product accordingly.
 Note, however, that MVPs are not always what you’d like to build or end up with!
 Just like at the previous stages, you follow the “design – develop – test – deploy” path and iterate.

 By the end of this phase, you should now be able to prove – with numbers! – that you are able to scale your sales, access new customers in a repetitive way.
 You should be able to predict revenue and know your basic metrics like ACV, LTV, CAC, time to close, and effective lead generation with the right KPIs.

 Your new goal is to keep this product alive (that’s why it is sometimes called the maintenance phase), develop it further, and attract new groups of customers.
 It’s time to make money, show a good ROI to your investors, and consistently head towards fulfilling your vision.

 Software Development Life Cycle

 As you can see, Software Development Life Cycle (SDLC) is a general concept that describes the process of developing applications or any other software.
-The idea is to build a software product of the highest quality, and to lower the cost of delivering software by applying the best, proven, and the most efficient practices of software development.
+The idea is to build a software product of the highest quality and to lower the cost of delivering software by applying the best, proven, and most efficient practices of software development.
 SDLC can be easily adjusted to different project management methodologies and mixed with different development approaches.
-Combined with Agile principles and Lean development approach, it becomes a powerful tool for building successful applications.
+Combined with Agile principles and the Lean development approach, it becomes a powerful tool for building successful applications.